jancarloviray/blog/_posts/2016-12-14-postgres-cheat-sheet-tips-and-summary.md

 # restore partially but stop on error
 psql --set ON_ERROR_STOP=on restored_database < backup_file

-# restore, but on error, roll-back
+# restore, but on error, roll-back; real-world use case
 psql --single-transaction restored_database < backup_file
 ```